lyteword/chspurgeon-tod/volume-4/psalm-93.md

 **Whole Psalm.** Revivals of religion described.

-1\.God reigns.
+1\.
+God reigns.

-2\.His power is felt.
+2\.
+His power is felt.

-3\.His kingdom is established.
+3\.
+His kingdom is established.

-4\.Opposition is overcome.
+4\.
+Opposition is overcome.

-5\.The word is valued.
+5\.
+The word is valued.

-6\.Holiness is cultivated.
+6\.
+Holiness is cultivated.

 **Verses 1-2.** The prophet in the first verse describes our King:

-1\.From his office.
+1\.
+From his office.

 (a) He "reigns."
 He is the great and chief Monarch; he is no idle spectator of things below; but wisely, and justly, and powerfully administers all things.